schrebra/Windows.10.DNS.Block.List/README.md

 This is an exhaustive list of all Windows DNS names that call back to Microsoft or third party applications builtin to the Operating System.

+Use the script IPv6.Disable.ps1 to disable ipv6.
+Blocking will not work if it is not run.

 ## Pihole Adlist URL
 - https://raw.githubusercontent.com/schrebra/Windows.10.DNS.Block.List/main/hosts.txt